layoutBox/PinLayout/docs/PinLayout_principles.md

 * Concise syntax.
 Layout most views using a single line.

 * Stateless
-	* PinLayout doesn’t add any stored properties to UIViews.
-It simply computes the UIView.frame property, one view at a time.
+	* PinLayout doesn’t add any stored properties to UIView/NSView.
+It simply computes the view's frame property, one view at a time.
 	* Since it is stateless, it can be used with any other layout framework without conflicts.
 Each view can use the layout system that better suit it  (PinLayout, autolayout, flexbox, …)